 What is Wi-Fi?

-"Wi-Fi" is the friendly common name for the IEEE 802.11 series of technology protocols commonly used for creating wireless local area networks.
+"Wi-Fi" is the friendly common name for the IEEE 802.11 series of technologies and protocols commonly used to create wireless local area networks.

-Instead of using wires, a Wi-Fi access point creates a local network by broadcasting over pre-defined unlicensed channels, hosting a network that nearby devices can connect to if they know the network's name and password.
+Instead of using wires, a Wi-Fi access point creates a local network by broadcasting over predefined unlicensed channels, allowing nearby devices to connect if they know the network's name and password.

 Wi-Fi is primarily a short-range local wireless networking technology.
 The Wi-Fi Alliance owns the trademark to "Wi-Fi" - only allowing certified compatible and interoperable devices to officially claim Wi-Fi compatibility.